 Crime & Punishment, Misdemeanours,Incidents and Accidents

 In this chapter I have included items that were reported in the local newspapers involving infringements of the law, accidents, incidents and deaths arising from accidents.
 “Normal ” deaths are recorded in other chapters.
-Because there is a lot of information I have had to split this chapter into a number of sections.
+Because there was a lot of information I have had to split this chapter into a number of sections.

-What you will very soon realize, as you read on, is that however mundane and petty many of the incidents ( crimes ) appeared to be, all the various courts and authorities generally adopted a very strict approach which is in marked contrast to how matters appear to be dealt with now.
+What you will very soon realize, as you read on, is that however mundane and petty many of the incidents ( crimes ) seem to be, all the various courts and authorities generally adopted a very strict approach which is in marked contrast to how matters appear to be dealt with now.

 There were several courts that sat to judge the offences.
 These included the Huddersfield County Police Court, the Holmfirth Magistrates Court and the County Court of Yorkshire.
 In the very early days, the Netherthong Town Council had the authority to deal with petty offences within the village.The Coroner dealt with inquiries into local deaths, when deemed necessary, and the proceedings were generally held in Netherthong.